s117/DIVAFILE_Tool/README.md

 First 8 bytes `'DIVAFILE'` can be considered as file magic.
 Following `LEN_PAYLOAD` (4 bytes) and `LEN_PLAINTEXT` (4 bytes) are 32-bit unsigned integer stored in little-endian.
 They separately record the size of encrypted data block and the size of original file.

 The data beginning at offset 0x10 (following the header) is the encrypted data which length is `LEN_PAYLOAD`.
-By reversing the executable binary of NPJB00435 (Project DIVA F2 – Japan) on PlayStation 3, we can known in the current DIVAFILE, the AES-128-ECB-NullPadding is used as the encryption algorithm and the AES key is `66696c65206163636573732064656e79` ('file access deny', lol). `LEN_PAYLOAD - LEN_PLAINTEXT` equals the number of padding byte (0x0), and `LEN_PAYLOAD + 16` equals to the size of that certain DIVAFILE.
+By reversing the executable binary of NPJB00435 (Project DIVA F2 – Japan) on PlayStation 3, we can know in the current DIVAFILE, the AES-128-ECB-NullPadding is used as the encryption algorithm and the AES key is `66696c65206163636573732064656e79` ('file access deny', lol). `LEN_PAYLOAD - LEN_PLAINTEXT` equals the number of padding byte (0x0), and `LEN_PAYLOAD + 16` equals to the size of that certain DIVAFILE.
 Following image shows the disassembly point of NPJB00435 where reveals the key.

 ![IDA](http://i.imgur.com/PLSwVAY.png)